 The Taikyoku Kata

 Gichin Funakoshi and his son Yoshitaka “Gigo” Funakoshi, are said to be the creator of the Taikyoku Katas around 1940.
-Some claims that Shigeru Egami and Hironishi Genshin also where involved in the creation.
+Some claim that Shigeru Egami and Hironishi Genshin also were involved in the creation.

 Taikyoku can translate into